Angle of Elevation Calculator

-If the vertical height of the object is negative, then the angle is referred to as the angle of depression.
+If the vertical height of the object is negative, that is, the object is below the observer, then the angle is referred to as the angle of depression.
 A practical example of an angle of depression is the angle of an airline pilot looking down at a runway while landing an airplane.

 In this case, the formula to solve for the angle of depression is the same as the angle of elevation.
 Note that when the vertical height is negative, the resulting angle will be negative as well.
 This simply means the angle spans downward relative to the horizontal axis or horizontal line of sight.

 If you are interested in further reading, you’ll probably also be interested in our elevation grade calculator.

 How do you find the height of an object using the angle of elevation?

 To find the height h, of an object using the angle of elevation θ, you must also know the distance between the observer and the object d.
 If you also know this distance, then you can calculate the height of the object as: